azangru/mysite/src/blog/diversity/index.md

 Notice how "more cultural homogeneity" in this passage correlates with happiness?
 Isn't this surprising?
 If diversity is such a powerful force for good, then how come ethnic and cultural homogeneity are presented as advantages?

-### Economical argument: it is in the interest of a company to have diverse teams, because they offer competitive advantage by reaching the largest possible audience
+### Economic argument: it is in the interest of a company to have diverse teams, because they offer competitive advantage by reaching the largest possible audience

 This is a commonly voiced carrot kind of an argument.
 Here, for example, is [Kyle Simpson presenting it on JavaScript Air](https://youtu.be/-rH-W483sUg?t=33m30s):